This Pediatrician’s Favorite Baby Products

 Baby Sun Protection

 Depending on your family, sun protection may also be on your mind.
 This product was a happy discovery.
 Honestly, I didn’t know full length swimming suits were so readily available for kids.
-There are many similar suits like this, but this is the one I have for my child.
+There are many similar suits like this, but this is the one I have used for my child.
 My favorite thing about it is that it limits time/energy/battles over sunscreen.
 (We can just focus on applying sunscreen to the face, hands, and feet).
 I love that it is easy to get on and off with a full leg zipper.
 It’s loose enough to wear easily over a swim diaper.
 And, I chose the bright orange/red color intentionally.
 I wanted something easy to spot in a pool.

 As a bonus, we use the hat year-round, swimming or not.